 - 2 tablespoons jalapeño, seeded and chopped

-- 1 tablespoon serrano pepper, seeded and chopped (can substitute green bell pepper for less heat)
+- 1 tablespoon serrano pepper, seeded and chopped (can substitute sweet bell pepper for less heat)

 - 1 cup of peeled, seeded, chopped raw tomato